tonoyandev/tonoyandev/README.md

 - 🤔 I’m looking for help with cross-chain conundrums.
 Got insights?
 Holler at me!
 - 💬 Ask me about solidity, blockchain magic, crypto chitchat.
 I'll talk your ear off!
 - 📫 How to reach me: [tonoyandeveloper@gmail.com](mailto:tonoyandeveloper@gmail.com).
-- 😄 Pronouns:He/Him/Mr. Blockchain Wizard
+- 😄 Pronouns: He/Him/Mr. Blockchain Wizard
 - ⚡ Fun fact: Did you know that there are more possible iterations of a game of chess than there are atoms in the known universe?
 Talk about endless possibilities, much like the blockchain space!